Skip to content

 Accumulates values over an iterator, yielding each intermediate accumulator value.

 The scan function processes an iterator by applying an accumulator function to each item, yielding every intermediate accumulator value.
-The first item becomes the initial accumulator, and the function is called starting from the second item onward.

 Examples